aredn/documentation/arednGettingStarted/installing_firmware.rst

   5. The node will now automatically reboot with the new AREDN |trade| firmware image.

 Windows Procedure
   Configure the PXE or TFTP Server on your Windows computer.
 The example below uses *Tiny PXE*.
-For more information, see the **Tools for Your Computer** section above.
+For more information, see the **Preparing Your Computer** section above.

   1. Navigate to the folder where you extracted the *Tiny PXE* software and edit the ``config.ini`` file.
 Directly under the ``[dhcp]`` tag, add the following line:  ``rfc951=1`` then save and close the file.